meewgumi/digital-garden-ghpages-template/README.md

 - Added repo name to `_config.yml`
 - Updated `notes-graph` name because of ghpages symlink error
 - Removing extra Netlify stuff
+- Permalinks are broken if you use a subdirectory.
+Only recommended for apex domains and subdomains.

 ## Source
 Forked from this repo: